Vietnam.vn - Nền tảng quảng bá Việt Nam

 Colonel Thao recalled the memory of the day when millions of young men joined the army and were seen off by their families and organizations, but "the return of many martyrs took place quietly".
 Some families even had to leave their remains in backpacks, secretly taking them on trains and buses for fear that outsiders would find out.
 The cost of each trip, from accommodation, transportation, collecting remains to renting a car to return home, was up to tens of millions of dong.
 Although the government had a policy to partially support them, it was "not enough".

-Quang Tri youth light candles in gratitude at Truong Son National Martyrs Cemetery, July 2021.
+Quang Tri youth light candles in gratitude at Truong Son National Martyrs' Cemetery, July 2021.
 Photo: Hoang Tao

-Quang Tri youth light candles in gratitude at Truong Son National Martyrs Cemetery, July 2021.
+Quang Tri youth light candles in gratitude at Truong Son National Martyrs' Cemetery, July 2021.
 Photo: Hoang Tao

-Following the proposal of the Association and the direction from the railway industry, at the end of January, Hanoi Railway Transport Joint Stock Company informed its affiliated branches about the policy of exempting the transportation fee for martyrs' remains on the luggage carriages of the Thong Nhat passenger train from the South to the North.
+Following the proposal of the Association and the direction from the railway industry, at the end of January, Hanoi Railway Transport Joint Stock Company informed its affiliated branches about the policy of exempting transportation fees for martyrs' remains on the luggage carriages of the Thong Nhat passenger train from the South to the North.

 The remains of martyrs are transported as checked baggage on the same flight as their relatives.
 Relatives of martyrs are exempt from ticket fees and must be present 2 hours before the train departure time with their identification papers and some necessary certificates to complete the procedures.